Lawrence137/phase-1-wk1-code-challenge/README.md

 For example, if the speed is 80, it should print: “Points: 2”.
 If the driver gets more than 12 points, the function should print: “License suspended”.
 # solution
-It contains a function that takes in speed where if speed is greater than 70 and if the current speed when divided by 5 has no remainder, then it prints points: plus the division result.
+It contains a function that takes in speed where if speed is greater than 70, then it prints points: plus the division result.
 If the points exceed 12, the function returns license suspended.

 # challenge 3